-The RUGER® LC9^m is a compact, single-strike, double-action only, magazine-fed, recoil-operated pistol chambered for the 9mm cartridge.
-The LC9^m incorporates a different "link-less" design in the barrel locking/unlocking system than earlier Ruger P-Series pistols, and features a streamlined slide, and glass reinforced nylon and aluminum subframe grip frame.
-The following are features with which LC9^m users should be thoroughly familiar:
+The RUGER® LC9® and LC380TM are compact, single-strike, double-action only, magazine-fed, recoil-operated pistols.
+The LC9® is chambered for the 9mm cartridge, and the LC380TM is chambered for the 380 Auto cartridge.
+The LC9® and LC380TM pistols incorporate a different "link-less" design in the barrel locking/unlocking system than earlier Ruger P-Series pistols, and feature a streamlined slide, and glass reinforced nylon and aluminum subframe grip frame.
+The following are features with which users should be thoroughly familiar:

-Action: The strong locked breech action of the RUGER® LC9TM utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
+Action: The strong locked breech action of these pistols utilizes a tilting barrel design in which the barrel and slide are locked together at the moment of firing.
 After firing, the barrel and slide recoil to the rear a short distance while securely locked together.
 After this initial movement, the barrel is cammed downward from its locked position, permitting full recoil of the slide and the extraction and ejection of the spent cartridge case.
 Upon return of the slide to its forward position by the recoil spring, the barrel is cammed back upward into its locked position in the slide.